 Well, here’s a clever storage solution for screwdrivers for you…

-This DIY storage idea is a very simple project that doesn’t require a saw, a drill, nails and screws.
+This DIY storage idea is a straightforward project that doesn’t require a saw, a drill, nails, and screws.
 By using light wood material such as balsa wood, you can make your own screwdriver organizer with just an X-acto knife and your screwdrivers.

 Whether you are a woodworker or just someone who loves tinkering or making crafts, this screwdriver holder is a great item to have near your workbench.
-It’s compact, sturdy and most importantly, of easy-access!
+It’s compact, sturdy, and most importantly, easy access to!
 At one glance you can check if one is missing! ;)

 Do you need an organizer for your screwdriver set?
 Follow the step-by-step instructions below to make one!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox. ?

 Drawing plans and making the first cut: I drew a very basic plan to work from.

 When designing your own version (which you will probably need to do), keep in mind the heights of the side panels.
 They must be at least the height of the screwdriver shaft.

 - Draw before cutting: mark the sections that need to be cut to avoid any mistakes.